 Immutability means that the data recorded and stored on the blockchain cannot be changed, forged, or altered.
 This is achieved through math and computer science, more specifically cryptography & blockchain hashing processes.

-Blockchain uses math and computer science to record and store data in a way that ensures once new data is verified, it is unmodifiable, it’s distributed across a vast network of computers around the world so it’s hard to destroy, and no one person or entity controls the data or network, creating a transparent environment.
+Blockchain uses math and computer science to record and store data in a way that ensures: that once new data is verified, it is unmodifiable, it’s distributed across a vast network of computers around the world, so it’s hard to destroy, and no one person or entity controls the data or network, creating a transparent environment.

 And bitcoin is a use case of this blockchain technology.
-Its use being a digital currency that people can use as a form of payment to send to and from each other or hold as a store of value, similar to gold.
+Its use is as a digital currency that people can use as a form of payment to send to and from each other or hold as a store of value, similar to gold.